 Anarchist Summit.
-Here I loaded the gear into the canoe and started down.
-I didn’t know how the bike brakes would handle the load and wondered what speed would be best for descent.
-I knew the canoe and cart were very stable going downhill so I reasoned that perhaps not using any brakes might be better than trying to control the speed.
-The no brake descent down Anarchist was rather nerve wracking at first, as speeds above 60 kph were reached, but it convinced me that ‘letting er rip’ was the best way to do all my descents.
+Here I loaded the gear, including the 70 pound box I’d be shipping by bus from Rock Creek, into the canoe, and started down.
+I didn’t know how the bike brakes would handle the load and wondered what speed would be best for the descent.
+I knew the canoe and cart were very stable going downhill, so I reasoned that perhaps not using any brakes might be better than trying to control the speed.
+The no brake descent down Anarchist was rather nerve-wracking at first, as speeds above 60 kph were reached, but it convinced me that ‘letting er rip’ was the best way to do all my descents.

 Easy grades and light winds through the morning made for an enjoyable first half of the day.
 The true highlight of the day though was at a grocery stop at the supermarket in Midway.
-A four year old ball of ringlets left her mother behind and ran to where I was.
-She was really impressed with my ‘big boat’ and running her hands over it she looked at me and said “Can I go wit u!”
+A four-year-old ball of ringlets left her mother behind and ran to where I was.
+She was really impressed with my ‘big boat’ and running her hands over it she looked at me and said: “Can I go wit u!”
+Would like to know the dreams she’s dreaming of now and where they will one day lead her.

 My memory had it that the steep sections of the Blueberry Paulson began just past the gravel pit but I was able to ride for a couple of hours before the real steep began.
-It was necessary to push the bike for two, half hour periods on sections above and below the bridge.
-I didn’t keep track of how long it took to get up the 20 km Paulson grade.
+It was necessary to push the bike for two, half-hour periods, on sections above and below the bridge.
+I didn’t keep track of how long it took to get up the 20 km Paulson grade but it remains the steepest grade of any pass I traveled with the canoe in tow.

 The long grade up.
 I call heading uphill ‘winding the spring’ as there’s always payback – unlike a contrary breeze.